 | Oral contraceptives | Pregnancy test if concerned | As needed | N/A (switch method recommended) |

-Use our peptide interaction checker to screen all your current medications against tirzepatide.
-For overall safety context, see our tirzepatide long-term side effects guide.
-If you are switching from semaglutide, review our switching guide for transition considerations.
+Use our peptide interaction checker to screen your current medications against tirzepatide.
+For systemic safety context, see our tirzepatide long-term side effects guide.
+If you are switching from semaglutide, review our semaglutide to tirzepatide switching guide for transition considerations.
+For complete tirzepatide safety information on compound formulations, see our dedicated guide.

 Frequently Asked Questions